-13.29 TIME AND EFFORT RECORDKEEPING
+13.31 TIME AND EFFORT RECORDKEEPING

-For those personnel whose salaries are prorated between or among different funding sources, time and effort records will be maintained by Awarded Applicant that will confirm the services provided within each funding source; this includes personnel listed on Schedule A. Awarded Applicant must adjust payroll records and expenditures based on this documentation.
-Time and effort records must be in accordance with the requirements in the applicable Uniform Grant Guidance cost principles.
+For those personnel whose salaries are prorated between or among different funding sources, time and effort records shall be maintained by Awarded Applicant that will confirm the services provided within each funding source.
+Awarded Applicant must adjust payroll records and expenditures based on this documentation.
+Time and effort records shall be in accordance with applicable requirements set forth 2 CFR §200.430.

-13.30 FORMS, ASSURANCES, AND REPORTS
+13.32 FORMS, ASSURANCES, AND REPORTS

-Awarded Applicant shall make timely and file with the proper authorities all forms, assurances and reports required by federal laws and regulations.
-The Coordinating Board shall be responsible for reporting to the proper authorities any failure by Awarded Applicant to comply with the foregoing laws and regulations coming to the Coordinating Board's attention, and may deny payment or recover payments made by the Coordinating Board to Awarded Applicant in the event of Awarded Applicant's failure so to comply.
+Awarded Applicant shall timely file with the proper authorities all forms, assurances and reports required by federal laws and regulations.
+The THECB shall be responsible for reporting to the proper authorities any failure by Awarded Applicant to comply with the foregoing laws and regulations coming to the THECB's attention, and may deny reimbursements or recover payments made by the THECB to Awarded Applicant in the event of Awarded Applicant's failure so to comply.

-13.31 FAMILY CODE APPLICABILITY
+13.33 FAMILY CODE APPLICABILITY

-By accepting the Grant Award, Awarded Applicant, if other than a state agency or a non-profit, certifies that under Section 231.006, Family Code, that Awarded Applicant is not ineligible to receive payment under this Grant and acknowledges that this Grant Award may be terminated (consistent with Uniform Grant Guidance §200.207) and reimbursement may be withheld if this certification is inaccurate.
-The Coordinating Board reserves the right to terminate this Grant if Awarded Applicant is found to be ineligible to receive payment.
+By accepting the Grant Award, Awarded Applicant, if other than a state agency or a non-profit, certifies that under Section 231.006, Family Code, that Awarded Applicant is not ineligible to receive payment under this Grant and acknowledges that this Grant Award may be terminated (consistent with 2 CFR §200.338-342) and reimbursement may be withheld if this certification is inaccurate.
+Coordinating Board reserves the right to terminate this Grant if Awarded Applicant is found to be ineligible to receive payment.
 If Awarded Applicant is found to be ineligible to receive payment and the Grant is terminated, Awarded Applicant is liable to the Coordinating Board for attorney's fees, the costs necessary to complete the Grant, including the cost of advertising and awarding a second Grant, and any other damages or relief provided by law or equity.

-13.32 AFFIRMATION CLAUSES
+13.34 AFFIRMATION CLAUSES

-Applicant has not given, offered to give, nor intends to give at any time hereafter, any economic opportunity, future employment, gift, loan, gratuity, special discount, travel, favor, or service to a Coordinating Board public servant, including employees, in connection with the submitted response.
+Applicant has not given, offered to give, nor intends to give at any time hereafter, any economic opportunity, future employment, gift, loan, gratuity, special discount, travel, favor, or service to a THECB public servant, including employees, in connection with the submitted response.